 9.1.2 Obtaining Service

-[3-3-14] Customers may obtain Adult Signature Required and Adult Signature Restricted Delivery by producing qualified shipping labels with Intelligent Mail package barcodes.
-See 1.0 for available classes of mail and combination of other extra and additional services.
+[12-8-14] [3-3-14] Customers may obtain Adult Signature Required and Adult Signature Restricted Delivery by producing qualified shipping labels with Intelligent Mail package barcodes.
 The Adult Signature Required or Adult Signature Restricted Delivery fee must be paid in addition to the correct postage using; Click-N-Ship, PC Postage, Permit imprint (if the customer electronically submits postage statements and mailing documentation) or IBI postage meter.
 Conditions in 8.3.1 and 8.3.2 also apply to Adult Signature Restricted Delivery items.

-[3-3-14] Return receipt for merchandise is a form of return receipt service that provides the sender with a mailing receipt (Form 3804) and a return receipt (Form 3811) (see forms at http://pe.usps.gov/).
+[12-8-14] [3-3-14] Return Receipt for Merchandise is subject to the basic standards in 1.0; see 1.4.1 for eligible matter.
+Return receipt for merchandise is a form of return receipt service that provides the sender with a mailing receipt (Form 3804) and a return receipt (Form 3811) (see forms at http://pe.usps.gov/).
 After delivery, the return receipt is mailed back to the sender and also supplies the recipient’s actual delivery address if it is different from the address used by the sender.
 A delivery record is maintained by the USPS, but no record is kept at the office of mailing.
 A return receipt for merchandise may not be requested after mailing, and restricted delivery is not available.